 While the reasons for doing pro bono work vary, however, the crushing need for legal representation at no cost does not.
 Experts estimate that as much as 80% of the legal needs of low income citizens go unmet.
 After spending many years perfecting their craft, senior lawyers are in a perfect position to help chip away at the unmet legal needs of low-income persons throughout this country.

 Due to the significant cost of state bar memberships, many seniors change their bar status to inactive or simply let their bar memberships lapse altogether.
 In addition, some senior lawyers no longer live in the state where they were admitted.
 To address this problem, some states have created emeritus rules to allow lawyers licensed in other jurisdictions to gain limited admission to the bar of the new state to perform pro bono work.
 Emeritus rules also permit senior lawyers from a particular jurisdiction to obtain a limited license in that jurisdiction to perform pro bono work without paying their former licensing fees.
-Currently, the following states have emeritus rules: Arizona, California, Delaware, Florida, Georgia, Idaho, Oregon, South Carolina, Texas and Washington.
+At least 44 jurisdictions have emeritus practice rules.

 Many senior lawyers do not perform pro bono work because they do not carry personal malpractice insurance.
 However, to combat this very problem, many existing pro bono programs carry their own malpractice insurance for volunteers.
 Accordingly, a volunteer senior lawyer performing pro bono work through such a program is automatically covered against malpractice liability.
 In addition, if a senior lawyer wishes to perform pro bono work outside of insured programs, the senior lawyer can always choose to fund a personal malpractice insurance policy as well.
 Lawyers in need of malpractice insurance coverage for their pro bono activities should contact existing pro bono programs in their area to inquire about the existence of such coverage.